alma-cdk/project/README.md

 ```

 > [!Important]
 > Using this feature flag is meant for easing the transition from v0 to v1 initially.
-You should still remove the feature flag (and the warning acknowledgement) at some point, as the **feature flag will be removed in future v2 major version** and the "new" tagging behavior will become default.
+You should still remove the feature flag at some point, as the **feature flag will be removed in future v2 major version** and the "new" tagging behavior will become default.

 #### Acknowledging the warning